Adukemi/Adukemi/README.md

-- 👋 Hi, I’m @Adukemi
+- 👋 Hi, I’m Abisola Deborah Lasisi
-- 👀 I’m interested in computer security
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently working with AllureTech Consulting Limited as the Lead Development Executive.
+- 🌱 I’m currently working freelance as a data analyst.
-- 💞️ I’m looking to collaborate on computer security research
+- 💞️ I’m looking to work as a data analyst
 - 📫 How to reach me bisola287@gmail.com; +2348121600032

 <!---